 The above factors make a strong case for reinventing hiring in Retail and Hospitality.
 I have discussed a few ideas below:

-1. Improve Candidate Experience through a combination of virtualization of the hiring process, automation of routine steps to avoid unnecessary delays and enhanced branding & story-telling during the hiring process.
+1. Improve Candidate Experience.
+This can be done through a combination of virtualization of the hiring process, automation of routine steps to avoid unnecessary delays and enhanced branding & story-telling during the hiring process.

 While the above techniques are tried and tested, there are a lot of other techniques being successfully piloted by many organizations across the globe.
 As practitioners, recruiters need to proactively look out solutions which can solve specific problems.
 If you end up trying any of the above recommendations or something else works for you, please share your experience with me at firstname.lastname@example.org.